 Well, it is no secret that I prefer decent quality for my tools and ‘Dremel’ is just one of the best small electric drills for crafts that I have been using since the beginning to craft my dollhouses and miniatures.

-But first, what is a small power drill used for?
+But first, what is a small power drill for crafts used for?

 It is very easy to use, at a quite high speed, and it does all kinds of jobs for you: